oharaandrew314/TinkerTime/README.md

 #### First-time Setup:

-1. On first run, you will be asked to configure your mod paths:
+- On first run, you will be asked to select your KSP GameData path
-2. Enter the path to your KSP install directory.
-You can select either the KSP folder or GamaData folder
-3. Enter the path that you wish to place the downloaded mod zip files, and mod state file

 #### To download a Mod:

-1. Find a Mod you would like to add on Curse.com, and copy the URL from your browser's address bar
+1. Find a Mod you would like to add and copy the URL from your browser's address bar
 2. Using the Menu Bar, Mod > Add Mod
 3. Paste the URL into the dialog, and click "OK"
 4. A progress bar will appear as the mod data and zip file is downloaded